ConservationMetrics/gc-scripts-hub/README.md

 * Always place the `main` function first in each script file, above helper functions.
 * Use consistent import ordering and structure.

+#### Database Connections
+* Always use context managers (`with psycopg.connect(autocommit=True, ...)`) for PostgreSQL connections; in psycopg 3, connections are automatically closed when exiting the context manager.
+* We also use `autocommit=True` setting to simplify database operations and transaction management.

 #### Documentation
 * Always add docstrings to functions and modules:
   * Use NumPy format for Python docstrings